Grace Ackerman

 Releasing Memories About the Korean War: Terrifying

-Grace Ackerman was glad that she was able to be there for her husband, Bruce Ackerman, when he started to talk about his experiences during the Korean War, but it was terrifying to know the conditions that the veterans had to endure.
-Bruce Ackerman didn't start speaking about it until he was retired and able to have more time to ponder his time in Korea.
-Grace Ackerman recalled how most of the US didn't know about Korea when the war began in 1950 until the media started to cover the Korean War.
+Grace Ackerman is thankful that she was there for her husband, Bruce Ackerman, as he began to share his experiences from the Korean War.
+However, she found it terrifying to learn about the harsh conditions that veterans had to endure.
+Bruce didn't start discussing his experiences until he retired, giving him more time to reflect on his time in Korea.
+Grace recalls that when the war began in 1950, most of the United States was unaware of what was happening until the media started to cover the conflict.

 Share YouTube: